Benjozork/exposed-postgres-extensions/README.md

 `exposed-postgres-extensions` is a library that adds PostgreSQL-specific functionality to [JetBrains' Exposed](https://github.com/JetBrains/Exposed).

 This library is in a very early state.
-Except bugs and rough corners.
+Expect bugs and rough corners.
 Feel free to report any issues and submit PRs !

 ## Functionality